lebull/musings/interviews/leadership.md

 * To wrap everything together, I documented the procedures along with the project.
   * This solidified my comfort with the process, and also gave future devs a stronger starting point
   * This also allowed for automation, so we were eventually able to deliver updated version of the app in a matter of days instead of weeks

-## We are doing scrum now

-Casper's "We are doing Scrum now"

 ## Gai Church Music